-All students and parents who allow and bring personal devices agree to hold CCA harmless in regards to all aspects related to their personal devices, including but not limited to loss, theft, and destruction.
+All students and parents who allow and bring personal devices agree to hold CCA harmless regarding all aspects related to their personal devices, including but not limited to loss, theft, and destruction.
 In the event of loss, theft, or damage, CCA will do everything possible to help.